ashutoshsatapathy1990/ashutoshsatapathy1990.github.io/code.md

 comments: false
 ---

 As an image processing, pattern recognition, and deep learning enthusiast, I have published some of the codes in the fields of image processing and deep learning, which will help others in their teaching and learning processes.
-Most of the codes are written in C, C++, Python, or Matlab.
+I always enjoy writing code in C, C++, Python, or MATLAB.

 ### Deep Learning